 Tsunamis in Colombia

-In a total of 7 tidal waves classified as a tsunami since 1906 a total of 68 people died in Colombia.
-Compared to other countries, Tsunamis therefore occur rather rarely.
+In a total of 4 tidal waves classified as a tsunami since 1906 a total of 645 people died in Colombia.
+Tsunamis therefore occur only rarely here.

-The strongest tidal wave registered in Colombia so far reached a height of 50 meters.
-At this Tsunami on 07/19/2017 a total of 9 people have been killed.
+The strongest tidal wave registered in Colombia so far reached a height of 8 meters.
+At this Tsunami on 07/19/2017 no losses of human lifes have been registered.

 › The most severe natural disasters worldwideBack to overview: Colombia